Diego81/omnicontacts/README.md

 ## Working on localhost

-Since Hotmail and Facebook do not allow the usage of `localhost` as redirect path for the authorization step, a workaround is to use the `localtunnel` gem.
+Since Hotmail and Facebook do not allow the usage of `localhost` as redirect path for the authorization step, a workaround is to use `ngrok`.
-This gem is really useful when you need someone, the contacts provider in this case, to access your locally running application using a unique url.
+This is really useful when you need someone, the contacts provider in this case, to access your locally running application using a unique url.

 Install ngrok, download from: